Pathways Treatment Center Kalispell Regional Medical Center

 Pathways Treatment Center Kalispell Regional Medical Center - Kalispell, MT

-Pathways Treatment Center Kalispell Regional Medical Center is an addiction and mental health rehab center located at 200 Heritage Way in the 59901 zip code in Kalispell, MT.
+Pathways Treatment Center Kalispell Regional Medical Center is a mental health and substance abuse treatment center located at 200 Heritage Way in the 59901 zip code in Kalispell, MT.
 It is operated by a private non-profit organization.
-Pathways Treatment Center Kalispell Regional Medical Center provides naltrexone administration, prescribes suboxone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Pathways Treatment Center Kalispell Regional Medical Center include CBT, dialectical behavior therapy and counseling for trauma victims.
-Pathways Treatment Center Kalispell Regional Medical Center also specializes in detox services and offers inpatient opioid detoxification, residential benzodiazepines detoxification and inpatient alcohol detox.
-Pathways Treatment Center Kalispell Regional Medical Center provides hospital inpatient detoxification, hospital inpatient treatment and inpatient hospital rehab.
-It also provides inpatient treatment for dual diagnosis, inpatient detoxification and residential treatment for substance abuse.
+Pathways Treatment Center Kalispell Regional Medical Center provides prescribes suboxone, buprenorphine maintenance and buprenorphine detoxification.
+Some of the treatment approaches used by Pathways Treatment Center Kalispell Regional Medical Center include trauma counseling, counseling for substance abuse and motivational incentives.
+Pathways Treatment Center Kalispell Regional Medical Center also specializes in detox services and offers inpatient opioid detox, inpatient alcohol detoxification and residential benzodiazepines detox.
+Pathways Treatment Center Kalispell Regional Medical Center provides inpatient hospital detox, hospital inpatient treatment and inpatient hospital drug/alcohol rehab.
+It also provides residential treatment for substance abuse, inpatient detox and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 200 Heritage Way, Kalispell, MT 59901